 Undoubtedly the most iconic feature of Saint Lucia's magnificent landscape, the twin peaks of Gros and Petit Piton are a sight to behold.
 These places are so iconic they are even included on St Lucia's flag.
-Discovering these mountains should be number 1 on your list of things to do in St Lucia.
+Discovering these mountains should be number 1 on your list of things to do in Saint Lucia.

 But the Pitons are more than just pleasing to look at.
 One of St. Lucia's most interesting chapters of history played out amongst these revered rainforest-clad summits that were formed around 260,000 years ago.
-During the mid-1700s, when the island's plantations were tendered to 'masters' and 'slaves', a band of freedom fighters broke away and fled to the largely impenetrable peaks of the Pitons.
+During the mid-1700s, when the island's plantations were divided into 'masters' and 'slaves', a band of freedom fighters broke away and fled to the largely impenetrable peaks of the Pitons.
 They may have escaped a life of gruelling hardship but their new home wasn't one without its problems.
 Unable to recapture their slaves, the masters set about releasing poisonous snakes in the foothills of the Pitons.